defold/doc/docs/en/manuals/collection-factory.md

 ![Collection to spawn](images/collection_factory/collection.png)

-We then add a *Collection factory* to a gameobject that will take care of the spawning and set "bean.collection" as the component's *Prototype*:
+We then add a *Collection factory* to a gameobject that will take care of the spawning and set `bean.collection` as the component's *Prototype*:

 ![Collection factory](images/collection_factory/factory.png)

-Spawning a bean and shield is now just a matter of calling the `collectionfactory.create()` function:
+Spawning a `bean` and shield is now just a matter of calling the `collectionfactory.create()` function:

 ```lua
 local bean_ids = collectionfactory.create("#bean_factory")